 Test Preparation Needed?

-No special test preparation needed, but talk to your health care provider about the timing of sample collection.
+No special test preparation is needed, but talk to your healthcare practitioner about the timing of sample collection.
 Since dosage timing varies and some formulations are time-released, collection specifics may vary.
 Often, the recommended time for sample collection is just before the next dose is received, when the drug level is at its lowest (trough level).
 This ensures that the minimum amount of drug to be effective is maintained in the blood.

 How is it used?